 Around 2010, I questioned my half-paralyzed body and my damaged brain and started AlonTree Company.
 At the time, I was the only patient and the only employee.
 I learned a great deal about “fixing” my affected muscle groups and my brain’s neurons through neuroplasticity.

 I believe I need to exercise concentrically inside using our AlonTree products and exercise outside by walking, climbing, and biking.

 Exercising fast or slow, alone or with others.
 I need to hear my aching joints and muscle groups chorusing (or pleading) with me.
 Not with my physical therapist, occupational therapist, or doctor.
 And, certainty, NOT with my insurance company.

 My cheery, bright, smart and seriously funny employees are filling up my arts and crafts bungalow.

 That’s where you come in.
-Help us do wonderful things in the world by embracing and sharing the term, “Stroke Hero.”
+Help us do wonderful things in the world by embracing and sharing the term, “Stroke Warrior.”